juliend2/docs/widgets-bundle/tutorials/theme-custom-widgets.md

-# Adding a custom widget to your theme
+# Adding a Custom Widget to Your Theme

 In this tutorial, we'll go over how you'd go about adding a new widget to your theme.
 This functionality is ideal if you want to give your theme users a little something extra when the install the Widgets Bundle.
 It doesn't take very long to implement, and it can give your users some real value.

 If all you want to do is extend our existing widgets, then you can read the guide on [extending widgets](../getting-started/extending-existing-widgets.md).
 This guide deals with adding entirely new widgets to your theme.

-## Creating a widgets folder
+## Creating a Widgets Folder

 To start, you'll need to create a folder in your theme dedicated to any widgets you'll be adding, and then registering that folder as a SiteOrigin widgets folder.